Måns Zelmerlöw: 2016–2018: Chameleon

-2019–present: Time
+2019–2022: Time

+In February 2019, Zelmerlöw once again co-hosted BBC's Eurovision: You Decide alongside Mel Giedroyc.
+As show act both presented the musical history of the best British ESC moments.

 On 1 March 2019 Zelmerlöw and Swedish singer Dotter released the song Walk With Me.

 Zelmerlöw announced in May 2019 that he would release the songs Better Now and Grow Up to Be You.

 As part of the Eurovision Song Contest 2019 interval act, he covered his favourite entry of 2018, "Fuego", by Eleni Foureira, whilst the Greek singer covered "Dancing Lasha Tumbai" and Conchita covered his song "Heroes", before the acts convened for a version of "Hallelujah".
 Måns released his version of "Fuego" on iTunes, where the mention of the word "pelican" is removed due to the possible reference to the female anatomy.

 On 18 October 2019 Zelmerlöw released his eighth studio album, Time.
 As a third single, the song One has been released on 21 November 2019 for digital download.

+In November and December 2019 Zelmerlöw was seen in the Christmas show "The Grand Wonderland Show", which was held at the Grand Hôtel Stockholm.

 Zelmerlöw was part of the jury of Eurovision: Australia Decides 2020 and also performed the single Walk With Me, which has been re-released with Australian singer Dami Im on 6 February 2020.

+At Melodifestivalen 2020, Zelmerlöw sang the song 'Nygammal Vals' as a duet with Lill Lindfors in the show Andra Chansen, and he was also admitted into the Melodifestivalen Hall Of Fame.

 Zelmerlöw and Morgan Sulele released the Single Gamle Dager on 10 April 2020.
 The song contains Norwegian and Swedish lyrics.

-As the fourth single from Zelmerlöw´s album Time the song On My Way has been released on 24 April 2020.
+As the fourth single from Zelmerlöw's album Time the song On My Way has been released on 24 April 2020.

 In the winter of 2020, Zelmerlöw and Per Andersson did a Christmas show together called Tomen och Bocken - En slags julshow at Hamburger Börs directed by Edward af Sillén who he had previous worked with on Melodifestivalen and Eurovision, but because of the COVID-19 pandemic only a few days of the show was able to be done before it had to be cancelled.